brendansparrow/brendansparrow-com/pages/about.md

   - nav
 ---

 I'm Brendan Sparrow, a Lincolnshire-based, freelance web designer and developer.
-I've enjoyed success across a broad range of disciplines including illustration, layout design, art direction, front-end development, interaction and brand consulting.
+I've enjoyed success across a broad range of disciplines including illustration, layout design, art direction, front-end development, interaction design and brand consulting.
+Working across both design and code, I embrace my position as a creative generalist to make ideas a reality.

 At the heart of my craft is a keen focus on delivering outstanding results for my clients.
-My vision is to produce work that pushes traditional boundaries by exploring and embracing new ideas and technologies.
-My mission is to use technology to make people’s lives better in small and subtle ways every day.
+My mission is to use technology to make people’s lives better in small, subtle ways each day, and to bring more curious minds to the open web.

-Working across both design and code, I embrace my position as a creative generalist to make information universally accessible and affordable.
-I consider it my duty to bring clarity to the world and invite more curious minds to the open web.

-Outside of my work, I like to make games, watch films and occasionally make art.

 #### Places you'll find me: